Open-Scholarship-Strategy/site/index.md

 ![Figure_1: Rainbow of open science practices](images/image_0.png)

 [Kramer, Bianca, & Bosman, Jeroen (2018, January).
 Rainbow of open science practices.
 Zenodo](https://doi.org/10.5281/zenodo.1147024).
-(CC BY) Note that the strategy below is divided into the 6 major categories (search, analysis, writing, publication, outreach, and assessment) where relevant.
+(CC BY) Note that the strategy below is divided into the 6 Major categories (search, analysis, writing, publication, outreach, and assessment) where relevant.

 #### Search